Killough railway station

 Killough railway station was on the Downpatrick, Killough and Ardglass Railway, which ran from Downpatrick to Ardglass in Northern Ireland.

 History

-Opened by the Downpatrick, Killough and Ardglass Railway, it became part of the Belfast and County Down Railway.
-The station closed to passengers in 1950, by which time it had been taken over by the Ulster Transport Authority.
+Opened by the Downpatrick, Killough and Ardglass Railway, it became part of the Belfast and County Down Railway (BCDR).
+The line was begun 1890 with the granting of the Downpatrick, Killough & Ardglass Railway Act, obtained under the Light Railways (Ireland) Act.